micro/micro/api/README.md

 The default namespace for these services are **go.micro.api** but you can set your own namespace via `--namespace`.

-Translation of URLs are as follows:
+URLs are mapped as follows:

 Path	|	Service	|	Method
 ----	|	----	|	----